Teaching with Political Opinion/Neutrality

 Lesson Plans

-1. Analyzing The Political Spectrum: This lesson plan, provided by Common Sense Education, allows students to explore the political spectrum and discover their own politics for themselves.
-The plan includes several resources for teacher use, including prompts for pair-share reflections, a mini quiz, a survey, and room for a whole-class discussion.
-This lesson plan is mainly intended for older, highschool-level students.
+1. The Political Spectrum: This two-day lesson plan, provided by Vote Smart, allows students to explore the political spectrum and consider their own politics for themselves.
+The plan includes several resources for teacher use, including prompts for discussion, inspecting the political positions of actual politicians, and a persuasive speech on a topic of choice.
+This lesson plan is mainly intended for older, high school-level students.
 Teachers could potentially utilize this resource to allow for students to make political decisions for themselves before the topics come up in class.
 If teachers fear that they will infringe too much on their students’ opinions, then introducing this resource ahead of time could be useful for them.

 2. Media and Politics Lesson Plans: This resource from media education consultant Frank W Baker provides dozens of credibly cited lesson plans that examine the media’s role in American politics.
 The classroom activities range in age levels, from third grade, up to twelfth grade.
 The lesson plans include prompts about advertisements and propaganda in political campaigns.